mosquitogames/1819rulebook/6_endgame-and-scoring.md

 ## Endgame conditions

-The game ends when, at the **end** of a round,
+The game ends when:

-- there are no Event cards left; or
+- the Treaty of London is revealed, and there are **fewer than 3 Ships** in the Port; or
-- the Dutch token is face up, i.e., the Dutch invade a broken Singapore.
+- at the **end** of a round, there are no Event cards left.

-> *Example.* The Sultan goes on a successful Raid, removing the last Ship from the Port track.
-During Upkeep, the Dutch token is flipped face up.
-But in the next round, the Liberal Wave Event adds one Ship back, flipping the Dutch token face down again.
-The game is not over yet!
+> *Example.* There are 3 Ships in the Port.
+The Temenggong goes on a Raid and removes a Ship.
+But then the Sultan reveals the Perahu battle card, adding one Ship back.
+After Upkeep and Cleanup, the Treaty of London is drawn.
+Phew --- the game is not over yet!

 ## Scoring
 Players now tally Victory Points:
 - already earned on the Victory Track;
 - from Legacies;
 - from End Game bonuses, if any;
-- from their Storehouse, split evenly between faction players (rounding down).
+- from their Storehouse, split evenly between players using that storehouse (rounding down).

 The player with the most Victory Points wins, securing their legacy as the "founder among founders" of Singapore.